kmostafa599/holidays-banner/README.md

 there are three cases in which this object can be manipulated

 ## One day holiday
 You can add one day by adding a string to the holidays array containing the desired day ie:
+ `holidays: ["15"]`
-    `holidays: ["15"]` This will add day 15 as the holiday
+This will add day 15 as the holiday

 ## Two days holiday
 If there is more than one day in a month you can add more than one string to the array ie:`holidays: ["07", "14"]`
 ## Interval
   If the holidays are in interval you can add `-` between the two days ie:
-  `holidays: ["14-18"]`
-   this will genrate the banner for days 14 to day 18
+  `holidays: ["14-18"]` this will generate the banner for days 14 to day 18